carla-simulator/carla/Docs/core_actors.md

 Sensors are actors that produce a stream of data.
 They have their own section, [4th.
 Sensors and data](core_sensors.md).
 For now, let's just take a look at a common sensor spawning cycle.

-This example spawns a camera sensor, attaches it to a vehicle, and tells the camera to save to disk the images generated.
+This example spawns a camera sensor, attaches it to a vehicle, and tells the camera to save the images generated to disk.

 ```py
 camera_bp = blueprint_library.find('sensor.camera.rgb')
 camera = world.spawn_actor(camera_bp, relative_transform, attach_to=my_vehicle)
 camera.listen(lambda image: image.save_to_disk('output/%06d.png' % image.frame))
 ```
-* Snesors have blueprints too.
+* Sensors have blueprints too.
 Setting attributes is crucial.
 * Most of the sensors will be attached to a vehicle to gather information on its surroundings.
 * Sensors __listen__ to data.
 When data is received, they call a function described with a __[Lambda expression](https://docs.python.org/3/reference/expressions.html)__ <small>(6.13 in the link provided)</small>.